alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 A receiver MUST treat the first CSRC in the CSRC list of a received packet as if it belongs to the capture system.
 If the CSRC list is empty, then the receiver MUST treat the SSRC as if it belongs to the capture system.
-Mixers SHOULD put the most prominent CSRC as the first CSRC in a packet’s CSRC list.
+Mixers SHOULD put the most prominent CSRC as the first CSRC in a packet's CSRC list.

 #### Intermediate systems